 Becker's research interests are in geodynamics and seismology, focusing on how planets' interior and surface systems have co-evolved.
 His group at JSG combines field, laboratory, and numerical approaches into dynamical models, focusing on the physics of plate tectonics, from grain- and earthquake-scale deformation to plate-scale flow.
 They are always looking for motivated undergraduate and graduate students to join their team.

-Becker's teaching interests include Natural Hazards, Introduction to Geology, Geophysics, Geodynamics, Seismology, Deep Earth Dynamics, Quantitative Methods, Inverse Theory, and Numerical Geodynamics.
-His service engagements include a near-decade stint as Editor in Chief of AGU's journal G-Cubed, and he currently serves on the National Academy of Sciences standing committee on Seismology and Geodynamics.
+Thorsten's teaching interests include Natural Hazards, Introduction to Geology, Geophysics, Geodynamics, Seismology, Deep Earth Dynamics, and Numerical Geodynamics.
+His service engagements include a near-decade stint as Editor in Chief of AGU's journal G-Cubed, and he currently chairs the National Academy of Sciences Standing Committee on Seismology and Geodynamics.

 Areas of Expertise

 mantle dynamics; fault system dynamics; structural seismology; numerical modeling

 Fellow - American Geophysical Union (2015)

 Friedrich Wilhelm Bessel Award - Humboldt Foundation (2013)